 - Apply lean startup methodology, identifying problems and creating solutions

-- Growth hack VET and Entrepreneurship policy
+- Growth hack VET and Entrepreneurship programs

-- Rapidly design entrepreneurial experiences
+- Rapidly design entrepreneurial learning experiences

 - Discern what entrepreneurial approaches will work for your context, country/region and goals

 - Identify VET capability development opportunities

 - Understand best practice in entrepreneurship and ways to support specific cohorts